Oxyrhynchus Papyri: Administrative texts

+In addition to detailing the cases themselves, these legal documents provide interesting insight into everyday life under Graeco-Roman occupied Egypt, and are often overlooked beside its pharaonic predecessor.
+For example, Saraeus' hearing with strategus Paison reveal that courts used the Roman names for year, marked by the reign of the emperor, but maintained the Egyptian months, called Pharmouthi.

 Secular texts

 Although most of the texts uncovered at Oxyrhynchus were non-literary in nature, the archaeologists succeeded in recovering a large corpus of literary works that had previously been thought to have been lost.
 Many of these texts had previously been unknown to modern scholars.

 Greek

 Several fragments can be traced to the work of Plato, for instance the Republic, Phaedo, or the dialogue Gorgias, dated around 200–300 CE.

 Historiography

 The discovery of a historical work known as the Hellenica Oxyrhynchia also revealed new information about classical antiquity.
 The identity of the author of the work is unknown; many early scholars proposed that it may have been written by Ephorus or Theopompus but many modern scholars are now convinced that it was written by Cratippus.
 The work has won praise for its style and accuracy and has even been compared favorably with the works of Thucydides.

 Mathematics

 The findings at Oxyrhynchus also turned up the oldest and most complete diagrams from Euclid's Elements.
 Fragments of Euclid led to a re-evaluation of the accuracy of ancient sources for The Elements, revealing that the version of Theon of Alexandria has more authority than previously believed, according to Thomas Little Heath.